 - xii.
-Section 61: The Hon'ble Minister from Haryana suggested to expand the scope of assessment of unregistered persons to also include 'those persons whose registration certificate had been canceled but who was liable to pay tax'.
-The Council agreed to this suggestion. - xiii.
-Section 65: The Hon'ble Minister from West Bengal suggested to delete this provision, as there was no such provision empowering Comptroller and Auditor General (CAG) to call for information for audit under the VAT law of most of the States but they nevertheless carried out audit under VAT laws.
+Section 61 (Assessment of unregistered persons): The Hon'ble Minister from Haryana suggested to expand the scope of assessment of unregistered persons to also include 'those persons whose registration certificate had been canceled but who was liable to pay tax'.
+The Council agreed to this suggestion. - Section 65 (Power of CAG to call for information): The Hon'ble Minister xiii. from West Bengal suggested to delete this provision, as there was no such provision empowering Comptroller and Auditor General (CAG) to call for information for audit under the VAT law of most of the States but they nevertheless carried out audit under VAT laws.
 The Hon'ble Chairperson observed that if the taxation law empowered CAG in this manner, the fairness of the action of an assessing officer could be affected.
 He observed that this issue had cropped up in the context of various regulators as to whether CAG was entitled to audit quasi-judicial orders of the regulators.
 The Hon'ble Deputy Chief Minister of Delhi and Gujarat and the Hon'ble Minister from Uttar Pradesh also suggested to delete this provision.
 The Principal Secretary, Finance, Odisha observed that a tax audit was different from a CAG audit.
 The Hon'ble Minister from Bihar observed that CAG had power to audit only revenue of the Governments and not of the tax paid by the taxpayer.
 The Hon'ble Chairperson observed that the power of audit should only be in the relevant CAG Act, but as the office of CAG had also written to the GST Council on this subject, it would be separately discussed with the CAG.
 The Secretary to the Council stated that the CAG would be informed that the Council was not in favour of keeping this provision.
 The Council agreed to this suggestion. - xiv.
-Section 66 and 67: The CCT, Andhra Pradesh stated that the margin of penalty between Section 66 and Section 67 was very narrow, namely, 10% in section 66 and 15% in
+Section 66 (Determination of tax not paid or short paid or erroneously refunded or input tax credit wrongly availed or utilized for any reason other than fraud or any willful misstatement or suppression of facts) and Section 67 (Determination of tax not paid or short paid or erroneously refunded or input tax credit wrongly availed or utilized by reason of fraud or any wilful misstatement or suppression of facts): The CCT, Andhra Pradesh stated that the margin of penalty between Section 66 and Section 67 was very narrow, namely, 10% in section 66 and 15% in Section 67.

-Section 67.
 He suggested raising 10% in Section 66 to 25% and 15% in Section 67 to 40%.
 He added that penalty in fraud cases should be of a deterrent nature.
 The Consultant (GST), CBEC explained that the provisions were meant to avoid protracted litigation and help in quicker recovery of taxes.
-The Hon'ble Minister from Rajasthan supported the suggestion of CCT, Andhra Pradesh.
+The Hon'ble Minister from Rajasthan stated that penalty should not be considered as a source of revenue, rather it should be used as deterrent.
 The Hon'ble Minister from Tamil Nadu suggested to retain the existing provision and cautioned that if there was too much distinction between penalty provisions, this could lead to undue discretionary power to the assessing officer.
 The Hon'ble Minister from Uttar Pradesh also supported the existing provision.
+The Council decided not to make any changes to the provision.